 If you register with us or, even if you have not registered with us, you have provided us with your email address when availing of any of our services, in order to provide you with the best service, we may send you newsletters or other information about various products and services or other products and services available through our price comparison and switching services that we feel may be of interest you.
-Only we will send you this information to you.
+Only we will send this information to you.

-In the event that you start to complete a form on our website and for some reason you do not complete that process, we will send you an email to remind you and we will save the information that you have already completed in order for you to more easily complete the form.
+In the event that you start to complete a form on our website and for some reason you do not complete that process, we will send you an email and/or text message to remind you and we will save the information that you have already completed in order for you to more easily complete the form.
 If you do not complete the form within 30 days the information that you inserted will automatically expire.

 Other data controllers and processors

-Many of our advertisers or partners, such as intermediaries and merchants, link from our website to areas on their own sites where they sell their own goods and services.
+Many of our advertisers or partners, such as insurance companies, link from our website to areas on their own sites where they sell their own goods and services.
 If you follow these links from our website to theirs, you should be aware that these other websites have their own privacy and data collection, processing and disclosures practices.
 We have no responsibility or liability for these independent policies.
 We encourage you to familiarise yourself with the privacy statements provided by these other parties prior to providing them with information.